marcglasberg/asyncredux.com/react/intro.md

 You'll see they allow reduced boilerplate, and allow you to navigate between actions and reducers with a simple click, in IDEs like VS Code and IntelliJ.

-Regarding your state classes, in Async Redux they can be both plain JavaScript objects or ES6 classes.
+Regarding your application **state**, it can be composed of both plain JavaScript objects or ES6 classes.
 I personally also like to use ES6 classes as state, because they make it trivial to create and change immutable state, without the need for libraries like [Immer](https://www.npmjs.com/package/immer).